natelaclaire/cis333/class-9/chapter-4-discovery-projects.md

         break;
 ```

+Save your changes.

+Next, open `includes/main-navigation.php` and update the `href` attribute on the Contact Us link so that it points to the proper page, using the `constructUrl()` function as we did previously.

-Save your changes and visit index.php.
-Click the link to the Contact Us page and test the form!
+Finally, visit index.php, click the link to the Contact Us page, and test the form!
+Try some invalid and valid inputs and ensure that you get the expected result.